 BRPC’s staff of planning professionals can provide direct planning assistance on a wide range of items, including:

-- Formulate and advocate positions based on the Regional Sustainability Plan and technical analysis which balances the natural and cultural resources of the Berkshires with a vital, sustainable economy.
+• Formulate and advocate positions based on the Regional Sustainability Plan and technical analysis which balance the natural and cultural resources of the Berkshires with a vital, sustainable economy.

-- Prepare various studies, reports, and documents as required by Mass.
-General Laws, Chapter 40B 5. and other enabling federal and state laws.
+• Prepare studies, reports, and documents as required by Mass.
+General Laws, Chapter 40B 5., and other enabling federal and state laws.

-- Research, analyze and disseminate information about innovative and progressive methods of land planning, zoning, conservation, and economic development which are consistent with regional policy.
+• Research, analyze, and disseminate information about innovative and progressive methods of land use planning, zoning, conservation, and economic development that are consistent with regional policy and priorities.

 Transportation